Sophira/kaptowka-docs/README.md

 During the delay period, your bot cannot carry out any additional commands.
 However, commands will be queued and your bot will carry out any new commands you give it as soon as it is able to do so.

+You can use the `!cancel` command (new in the update as of August 18, 2020) once per sector switch to stop your current wait time and clear your command queue.
-There is no way to "unqueue" or "cancel" commands that have already been given for the current sector, but when a sector switch occurs, all queues are cleared automatically and all ongoing delays from the previous sector no longer apply.
+This does not currently reverse the action that took place, and so can be used to work in an extra `!plant`, `!water` or `!dye`.
+(This may be a bug.)
+In addition, when a sector switch occurs, all queues are cleared automatically and all ongoing delays from the previous sector no longer apply.

 To dye a tree, the command is slightly different: `!dye (hex color) (cells)`.
 For example, to dye the trees in A1 and A2 red, you might use the command